SadeCJohnson/Technical-User-Guide-Write-Ups/XRP-Ledger-Wallet-Documentation/concepts/high-level-developer-guide.md

 ![](/XRP-Ledger-Wallet-Documentation/resources/visuals/Software-Wallet-Object.png)

 #### However, a wallet consists of other objects and methods (depicted below):
-- The supporting objects and method functionality must also be created
+- Accordingly, the supporting objects and method functionality must also be created

 ![](/XRP-Ledger-Wallet-Documentation/resources/visuals/wallet-payment-updated.png)